 Please make sure you are sending your students to school with winter gear.

 Students are encouraged to have snow boots, snow pants, a snow jacket, gloves, scarves and hats.
 Outdoor recesses will continue until the Principal determines otherwise.
 The usual guideline for cold weather is Zero-Degrees without a wind-chill, and Negative-Ten with a wind-chill.
-Unless we have a note from a doctor or parent because of an illness the student will need to go to recess where there is supervision.
+The student will be allowed to stay indoors for recess only with the approval of the building administration.

 If you need assistance with winter gear, please see our Family Facilitators (Breanna Buehler & Carrie Widmer) or our office staff.

 If you have extra winter gear that you no longer need and would like to donate to the school, you can bring any winter items you have to the secretaries at the schools.
 They will get them to the appropriate place so that they can be provided to students who are sent to school without warm winter gear.

 Weather…those that have lived in North Dakota for any period of time is familiar with the variety and severity of our weather patterns.
 This last October snowstorm, which essentially missed our area, but provided for icy conditions on the one morning, is a good example of what to expect from this point forward until May in some years.
 Weather can certainly change quickly and have different effects on the various geographic areas.
 Our school district is 1679 square miles and is the largest land mass school district in ND.
 The weather can vary dramatically even with our own school district over the winter season.
 With this in mind; the following are some statements and reminders in regards to weather situations in our school district and communications related to weather related delays or cancellations.